joeybaker/my_sublime_packages/SublimeLinter/README.markdown

 SublimeLinter has built in linters for the following languages:

-* Javascript - lint via built in [jshint](http://jshint.org) run by JavaScriptCore on OS X or node.js on other platforms.
-You must install node.js, see [the node.js site](http://nodejs.com) for instructions.
+* Javascript - lint via built in [jshint](http://jshint.org)
 * Objective-J - lint via built-in [capp_lint](https://github.com/aparajita/capp_lint)
-* perl - syntax+deprecation checking via "perl -c"
-* php - syntax checking via "php -l"
 * python - native, moderately-complete lint
 * ruby - syntax checking via "ruby -wc"
+* php - syntax checking via "php -l"
+* java - lint via "javac -Xlint"
+* perl - syntax+deprecation checking via "perl -c"

 Installing
 ----------
-**With the Package Control plugin:** The easiest way to install SublimeLinter is through Package Control, which can be found at this site: [http://wbond.net/sublime\_packages/package\_control](http://wbond.net/sublime\_packages/package\_control)
+**With the Package Control plugin:** The easiest way to install SublimeLinter is through Package Control, which can be found at this site: [http://wbond.net/sublime_packages/package_control](http://wbond.net/sublime_packages/package_control)

 Once you install Package Control, restart ST2 and bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
 Select "Package Control: Install Package", wait while Package Control fetches the latest package list, then select SublimeLinter when the list appears.
 The advantage of using this method is that Package Control will automatically keep SublimeLinter up to date with the latest version.